mcoto004CR/pi-kube/README.md

 -->  NOW lets setup the master node sudo kubeadm config images pull -v3 (this will take some minutes) (ONLY FOR MASTER - for nodes read below)
-     sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=192.168.X.X (XX your ip) Notewe will use Flannel, you can use any other flannel, just check Kube official documentation)
+     sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=192.168.X.X (XX your Master ip)

+  Note we will use Flannel, you can use any other but please check Kube official documentation)
   Users of weave-wrok had reported issues with ARM

  When this complete , check at the instructions , you need to run this to enable the master, see below